Natale History, Family Crest & Coats of Arms

 The surname Natale was first found in the town of Oderzo, which lies north of Venice.
 Records show that the Nadale family moved from Oderzo to Venice in 1297.

-Important Dates for the Natale family
+Early History of the Natale family

 This web page shows only a small excerpt of our Natale research.
 Another 49 words (4 lines of text) covering the years 1315, 1550, 1817, 1418, 1504, 1652, 1722, 1575 and 1867 are included under the topic Early Natale History in all our PDF Extended History products and printed products wherever possible.